 6.1 For the 2022 regular Municipal Election, between May 2, 2022 and August 18, 2022, the office of the City Clerk will accept nominations for office on municipal council and for office on a school board by appointment only during regular business hours which are, Monday- Friday from 8:30am4:30pm excluding holidays.
 The office of the City Clerk is located at 71 Main Street West, Hamilton.
 Reference: 33(4)(a) MEA 6.2 Nominations can also be filed on Nomination Day, being August 19, 2022 for the 2022 regular Municipal Election, between 9:00 am and 2:00 pm at the office of the City Clerk.
 Reference: 33(4)(b) MEA 6.3 Additional nominations will be accepted between 9:00 am and 2:00pm on the Wednesday following Nomination Day, being August 24, 2022 for the 2022 regular Municipal Election, for any office where the number of nominations filed pursuant to section 6.1 and 6.2 of this Procedure is less than the number of persons to be elected to the office.
 The City Clerk will provide notice if additional nominations will be accepted.
 Reference: 33(5) MEA

-6.4 The following publications relate to Municipal Elections and are available at the following locations:
+6.4 The following publications relate to Municipal Elections and are available at these locations:

 Municipal Elections Act, 1996